 This program is no longer accepting applications.

-The Santa Ana CARES Small Business Grant is aimed at assisting businesses and non-profits within the City of Santa Ana that have been affected by COVID-19.
+The Santa Ana Restaurant and Bar Relief Grant is aimed at assisting restaurants and bars within the City of Santa Ana that have been affected by COVID-19.
 The funding, which is part of the CARES Act Coronavirus Relief Funds bill, will aid those businesses and non-profits that need assistance in surviving and recovering through this pandemic.
-Funding will be allocated in the form of grants, on a first come first served basis.
+Funding will be allocated in the form of grants, on a first come first serve basis.

 Business Must Have Been Affected by COVID-19